 Driving around in a 4WD vehicle is, in our opinion, the most enjoyable way to get around Fraser Island.
 It allows you to create your own DIY tour of Fraser Island, staying at each attraction for as long or as little as you would like.

-Your own vehicle allows you to get off the beaten path and explore some of the lesser known attractions on Fraser Island.
+Your own vehicle allows you to get off the beaten path and explore some of the lesser-known attractions on Fraser Island.
 But we know it’s not for everyone!
-The cost of hiring a 4WD in Hervey Bay or Rainbow beach (or arranging a 4WD hire on Fraser Island), organizing a driving permit, and then dealing with the stress of driving around the island can be too much for some people.
+The cost of hiring a 4WD in Hervey Bay or Rainbow beach (or arranging a 4WD hire on Fraser Island), organising a driving permit, and then dealing with the stress of driving around the island can be too much for some people.

-If you are exploring Fraser Island on your own there are a couple of ways to reach the island however a barge to Fraser Island will always be involved.
-A tour will take care of all this for you.
+If you are exploring Fraser Island on your own there are a couple of ways to reach the island however a barge from the mainland to Fraser Island will always be involved.
+A full-day tour will take care of all this for you.

 River Heads is 20 minutes south of Hervey Bay and the most popular port to catch a barge to Fraser Island.
-The reason being that Hervey Bay is much more developed than Rainbow beach.
+The reason is that Hervey Bay is much more developed than Rainbow Beach.

 Fraser Venture Barges runs 3 daily services to Wanggoolba Creek and Kingfisher Bay Ferry runs 3 daily services from River Heads to the Kingfisher Bay Resort.
 Both companies offer service to vehicles and walk-ons and ferry times are 30 and 45 minutes respectively.